philip-healy/gelfand-trigonometry-solutions/README.md

 A [partial set of solutions for *Trignonometry*](https://jbeach50.weebly.com/gelfand--saul-trig-solutions.html) (odd numbered exercises only) has been published by John Beach.
 It is hoped that this repository will eventually contain a complete set of solutions that can be downloaded in PDF format.

-The output will be published using [LaTeX-Travis-Pages](https://github.com/prewriter/LaTeX-Travis-Pages).
+The Travis CI build configuration is based on [LaTeX-Travis-Pages](https://github.com/prewriter/LaTeX-Travis-Pages).

 ## Contributing
 Contributions are welcome!
 Contributions can be: